tradingstrategy-ai/docs/source/programming/market-data/candle-format.rst

   with the close price of the previous candle.

-- For any missing sparse timestamps, generate a candle where open/high/low close are set the the volume to zero using :term:`forward filling`
+- For any missing sparse timestamps, generate a candle where open/high/low close are set the the volume to zero using :term:`forward fill`.

 Distinction between buys and sells
 ----------------------------------